Costa Rica 2022

 What I found in the litter of these riverine forests were lots of small pholcids, representatives of the genera Anopsicus (left photo above) and Modisimus (right), but not a single Ninetinae, not even a juvenile.
 So I shifted my attention to dryer habitats, something not really typical of Costa Rica, but Guanacaste is an exception.
 Parts of Guanacaste have quite low levels of precipitation, with low deciduous forests (below left) and very dry marginal (often artificially bare) habitats (below center and right).

-This is the kind of habitat where I found the supposed Galapa, here a male and a female with her egg-sac.
+This is the kind of habitat where I found Galapa, here a male and a female with her egg-sac.
 I thus assume that Murphy's "riverine forest" is a lapsus.
+In the meantime, the species has been described (in 2024), as G. murphyi, honoring the first collector of this remarkable spider..

 Costa Ricans love fences.
 More often than not, searching for spiders ends before it even bagins: at a fence.